MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-powershell-support.md

 ## Run the PowerShell commands

-To run the on-premises data gateway PowerShell commands, follow these steps.
+To install these cmdlets, run the following cmd in an elevated PowerShell session:

-1. Open a PowerShell command window as an administrator.
-2. Run the following one-time PowerShell command.
-The presumption is that you've never run PowerShell commands on the current machine.

     ```powershell
-    Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Force
+    Install-Module -Name OnPremisesDataGatewayHAMgmt
      ```

-3. Navigate to the on-premises data gateway installation folder in the PowerShell window, and import the necessary module by using the following command:
+The entre list of cmdlets can be found using the following cmd

     ```powershell
-    Import-Module .\OnPremisesDataGatewayHAMgmt.psm1
+    Get-Command -Module OnPremisesDataGateway*
     ```

+Examples and descriptions are included in the cmdlets and you can access them using:

+    ```powershell
+    get-help <cmdlet-name>
+    ```

-After these steps are finished, use the commands in the following table to manage your gateway clusters.
+Now you can use the commands in the following table to manage your gateway clusters.

 | **Command** | **Description** | **Parameters** |
 | --- | --- | --- |